How to Find Band Members in Sapporo — Complete Guide to the Music Scene in Susukino, Odori, and Kita-24-jo

 |---|---|

-| Address | 2-3 Naebo-cho, Higashi Ward, Sapporo |
+| Address | Naebo-cho 2-chome 3, Higashi Ward, Sapporo |

-| Access | Approximately 10-minute walk from JR Naebo Station |
+| Access | Approximately 10 minutes walk from JR Naebo Station |

-| Hours | Weekdays 1:00 PM - 1:00 AM / Weekends and holidays 10:00 AM - 1:00 AM |
+| Hours | Weekdays 1:00 PM – 1:00 AM / Weekends/Holidays 10:00 AM – 1:00 AM |

-| Features | All 15 rooms (30 to 9 tatami mats), Sapporo's largest studio facility.
-Free parking included — a major benefit in Hokkaido where car travel is common |
+| Characteristics | All 15 rooms (30 tatami to 9 tatami max).
+Sapporo's largest studio count.
+Free parking included — major advantage where car travel dominates Hokkaido |

-Sapporo vs Tokyo — Studio Pricing Comparison
+Sapporo vs. Tokyo Studio Pricing Comparison

 | Item | Sapporo | Tokyo |